Antosha9108/CenterCentre-TUXS-Link-Converter/README.md

 Built as an internal tool for a wev dev to create file name and link for Live Call Notes.

-Solves the problem of misspelling in the file name that causes the broken link for a pdf file and delay in posting live notes
+Addresses the issue of incorrect file naming that leads to broken links for PDF files and delays in publishing live notes.

+Designed by @AmyVelazquez
 OPTIMIZATION:
-- [ ]ADD CSS
+- [x]ADD CSS
 - [x]ADD COPY TO CLIPBOARD BUTTONS
 - [ ]GENERATE FULL NOTE INSTEAD OF JUST PDF LINK
 - [ ]CONVERT TO REACT